jmoral4/ReadItToMe/README.md

 ## Setup
 * Copy or Rename config.example.json to config.json
-* Add your keys for an ai models.
+* Add your keys for models.
 OpenAI key is _required_ for OpenAi's natural text to speech which is the main feature of this app. (may support other platforms in the future)
 * Add your output directory - this is where audio files generated for playback will be stored
-* Add your selected model and model type (openai, claude, ollama)
+* Add your selected model and model type for text summarization (openai, claude, ollama)

+## Technical Decisions
+Disclaimer: I'm not a daily Python coder
+* Opted to use Pygame for audio playback as it provided the most seamless user experience (other approaches required convoluted FFMPEG setup on Windows)
+* Opted for OpenAI's voice - I personally enjoy the natural way they sound including vocal mannerisms.

 ## Practical Notes
 * In general, requires models with 16k+ context sizes in order to be useful (GPT-3.5-turbo, GPT-4-Turbo, Claude-2, Claude-3)
+* MAX_RESPONSE_TOKENS config setting determines how thorough or concise the summary is.
+Expand this if you prefer a deeper dive.
 * Not all Ollama models support large context sizes.
-* In practice Mistral was passable but most small/medium models did poorly or require tweaking.
+* In practice Mistral was passable but most small/medium models (7B or less) did poorly or required tweaking to deliver useful summaries.
 YMMV!
-* Claude-3 and GPT-4 did exceptionally well due to the large context sizes (turbo and recollect quality)
+* Claude-3 and GPT-4 did exceptionally well due to the large context sizes and recollect quality

+## Roadmap
+* Chromium and FF based plugins (investigating)
+* Support for Mistral Pro (subscription based)
+* Support for multiple audio generation models